evennia/evennia/docs/1.0-dev/_sources/Concepts/Clickable-Links.md.txt

 ## Clickable links

 Evennia supports clickable links for clients that supports it.
-This marks certain text so it can be clicked by a mouse and trigger a given Evennia command.
+This marks certain text so it can be clicked by a mouse and either trigger a given Evennia command, or open a URL in an external web browser.
 To support clickable links, Evennia requires the webclient or an third-party telnet client with [MXP](http://www.zuggsoft.com/zmud/mxp.htm) support (*Note: Evennia only supports clickable links, no other MXP features*).

 - `|lc` to start the link, by defining the command to execute.
+- `|lu` to start the link, by defining the URL to open.
 - `|lt` to continue with the text to show to the user (the link text).
 - `|le` to end the link text and the link definition.